lpalliyaguru/mule-aws-cloudwatch-connector/README.md

 # Installation
+### 1. Build yourself
-For beta connectors you can download the source code and build it with devkit to find it available on your local repository.
-Then you can add it to Studio
+You can download the source code and build it with devkit to find it available on your local repository.
+Then you can add it to Studio.
+(You can find the steps in https://docs.mulesoft.com/connector-devkit/3.9/)

-## Manually add the connector to your studio
+### 2. Manually add the connector to your studio
 1. Open studio.
 Go to Help -> Install new software
 2. Click "Add" button.
 3. In the "Add Repository" dialog box, click on the  "Archive" button